astorDev/nist/webhooks/send/article/index.md

 ## Assembling our Webhook Sender

-First, of all we need a mechanist to actually send our webhook.
+First of all, we need a mechanism to actually send our webhook.
 We'll use a default web package for assembling it:

 ```sh
 dotnet new web
 ```

-We'll need a set of HTTP-related packages and OneOf just for a convinient exception handling.
+We'll need a set of HTTP-related packages and OneOf just for convenient exception handling.
 Let's set them up:

 ```sh
 dotnet add package OneOf